 - 4. Single Axle 6 Wheeler Plow/Sander: (replace Unit #2) To be purchased at a cost estimated at \$180,000 to replace existing unit #2, based on the life expectancy of unit #2.
 There may be some offset from the sale of unit #2.
-Plate # G20993 VIN# 1HTWDDAARX9J101204. - 7.
+Plate # G20993 VIN# 1HTWDDAARX91101204. - 7.
 Articulating Loader: Replacement estimated year/cost of replacement equipment (11-12 years of service) Plate# G20659 VIN#002165. - 9.
 Accessory building: (7200 sq. ft. estimated requirement) to be erected in 2024 at a cost estimated at \$100,000 to store salt and sand material and to house various equipment currently kept outside.
 The intent is to comply with environmental requirements and to protect investment in equipment. - 11.
-Road Reconstruction and Paving: Capital costs are budgeted and expended annually.
+Road Reconstruction and Paving: Capital costs are budgeted and expended annually. - 20.
+Mountain Road Bridge: Work to include attention to supporting beams, safety/security upgrades. - 21.
+Scott Rd Bridge over Chocorua River: Galvanized culvert needs to be replaced. - 23.
+Bridge Capital Reserve: Funds to replace red-listed bridges.